 You may remember, and may wish to forget, the bloody massacre in the movie Kill Bill where Uma Thurman goes against criminal members of the yakuza gang.
-The set of this famous fight scene was inspired by a Tokyo restaurant and while in Japan I wanted to eat there.
+The set of this famous fight scene was inspired by a Tokyo restaurant and while in Japan it was on the top of my fun things to do in Tokyo list.

 Hopefully the gruesome scene will not be reenacted during my dining adventure.